RVDavis/RVDavis.github.io/cv.md

 ### Supervision

+I am currently supervising one PhD student at QMU.
 I have supervised 10 BSc and MSc students to completion at QMU, The University of Edinburgh and Birkbeck, University of London, all within autism, developmental psychology or education research.

+### PhD student projects:

+* Mairéad Murray: Contemporary Exploration of Children’s Leisure Experiences (2021-Current).

-### Selected students project titles:
+### Selected postgrad and undergrad students project titles:

 * Understanding the views of parents of neurodivergent, bilingual children (2021/2022)
 * Understanding the experiences of autistic and gender diverse adults (2021/2022)